 All of our securities are reported at fair value on our consolidated balance sheet.
-Accounting Standards Codification ("ASC") Topic 320, Investments- Debt and Equity Securities, requires that at the time of purchase, we designate a security as held-to-maturity, available-for-sale or trading, depending on our ability and intent to hold such security to maturity.
+Accounting Standards Codification ("ASC") Topic 320, Investments-Debt and Equity Securities, requires that at the time of purchase, we designate a security as held-to-maturity, available-for-sale or trading, depending on our ability and intent to hold such security to maturity.
 Alternatively, we may elect the fair value option of accounting for securities pursuant to ASC Topic 825, Financial Instruments.
-Prior to fiscal year 2017, we primarily designated our investment securities as available-for-sale.
-On January 1, 2017, we began electing the fair value option of accounting for all investment securities newly acquired after such date.
+Prior to fiscal year 2017, we primarily designated our investment securities newly acquired after such date.
 Unrealized gains and losses on securities classified as available-for-sale are reported in accumulated other comprehensive income ("OCI").
 Unrealized gains and losses on securities for which we elected the fair value option or are classified as trading are reported in net income through other gain (loss) during the period in which they occur.
-Upon the sale of a security designated as available-for-sale, we determine the cost of the security and the amount of unrealized gains or losses to reclassify out of accumulated OCI into earnings based on the specific identification method.
-In our view, the election of the fair value option simplifies the accounting for investment securities and more appropriately reflects the results of our operations for a reporting period, as the fair value changes for these assets are presented in a manner consistent with the presentation and timing of the fair value changes of our derivative instruments.
+Upon the sale of a security designated as available-for-sale, we determine the cost of the security and the amount of unrealized gains or losses to reclassify out of accounting for investment securities and more appropriately reflects the results of our operations for a reporting period, as the fair value changes for these assets are presented in a manner consistent with the presentation and timing of the fair value changes of our derivative instruments.